lalasudhan/Europe-airbnb-listings/README.md

 ![Dashboard](Dashboard.png)

-### hi,i did a mini project using python pandas on Airbnb dataset,
+### Hi,i did a mini project using python pandas on Airbnb dataset,
 1.Created a jupyter Notebook
 2.Gather and load data
 3.Understand data